What is a Credit Union?

 Credit unions are owned and governed by its members.
-Any person who becomes a member of a credit union can actively participate in the affairs of the organization by direct voting.
-For example, all credit union members participate in the election of the board of directors.
+Any person who becomes a member can actively participate in the affairs of the organization by direct voting.
+For example, all members participate in the election of the board of directors.

 On the other hand, banks are usually owned by a small group of shareholders.
-The shareholders participate in the bank’s governance by electing a board of directors, while regular customers cannot participate in the exercise.
+Shareholders participate in the bank’s governance by electing a board of directors, while regular customers cannot participate in the exercise.

-The main goal of credit unions is to provide financial services to its members, while banks focus on maximizing its profits.
+The main goal of credit unions is to provide financial services to its members, while banks focus on maximizing their profits.

-Due to their non-profit nature, credit unions can provide their members with services at lower costs.
-Generally, credit unions charge lower fees for the maintenance of accounts and provide a broader variety of loans at lower rates relative to those offered by banks.
+Due to their non-profit nature, credit unions can usually provide their members with services at lower costs.
+They typically charge lower fees for the maintenance of accounts and provide a broader variety of loans at lower rates relative to those offered by banks.

 However, the credit unions’ narrow profit margin does not allow them to keep the same operations exposure as the banks.
 Credit unions tend to operate fewer branches and ATMs than banks, and lack more advanced technologies for their online banking services.